Pavanisuresh21/Rainfall-Prediction/README.md

 - Wind Speed
 - Rainfall (target variable)

-The dataset is available in the `dataset/` directory as `Rainfall.csv`.
+The dataset is available in the `dataset/` directory as `Rainfall dataset.csv`.

 ## Data Preprocessing